Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * FCN=0: All fragment but the last have an FCN=0 (because window size is 1).
   Following it the device MUST transmit the SCHC ACK.
 It MUST transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
-The device should transmit those ACK as soon as possible to progress the fragmentation datagram as quickly as possible.
+In order to progress the fragmentation datagram as quickly as possible, the device should immediately transmit those ACK if no SCHC downlink have been received during RX1 and RX2 window.
 The ACK bitmap is 1 bit long and is always 1.

 * FCN=1: The last fragment of a datagram.
 If the RCS is correct, the device SHALL transmit the ACK with the bit C=1.
 This message might be lost